-If your studies will end after the end of any transition period (i.e. 31 December 2020) or you wish to remain in the UK beyond this point for any other reason you will need to apply by 30 June 2021 for immigration permission in the UK under a scheme designed by the UK government known as the EU Settlement Scheme.
+If your studies end after the end of the transition period (i.e. 31 December 2020) or you wish to remain in the UK beyond this point for any other reason you will need to apply by 30 June 2021 for leave to remain in the UK under a scheme designed by the UK Government known as the EU Settlement Scheme.
 You will need to do this if you wish to remain in the UK after the end of the transitional/implementation period, or otherwise apply under another category of the immigration rules.

 Should you require any guidance or have any questions, our Visa and International Support team is here to help.
 Please email email@example.com